 Hepatitis C is spread through blood-to-blood contact between humans.
-It is mostly spread through sharing injection drug needles.
-It can also be passed through sexual contact even though the risk appears to be low.
-You don’t contract Hepatitis C through getting tattoos or piercings with clean equipment, but if the equipment is not sterile, though, you can contract the virus.
+It is most often spread by sharing drug needles.
+It can also be passed through sexual contact, even though the risk appears to be low.
+You won’t contract hepatitis C while getting tattoos or body piercings with clean equipment.
+If the equipment is not sterile, though, you can contract the virus.

 I noticed that this thing is dated April 2016.
 Well I also read that there are no cures for hepatitis C, when in fact there are cures.
 I came to this site looking to see if BCBS of OK has any suggested or recommended plans for a person who needs to get treatment at a lower cost.
 And going by what I've read, it makes me believe that BCBS is ignoring the new treatments and their effects.
 Someone needs to change or delete this article because times have changed and I suggest BCBS to get with the program.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.